-

 What is the general application process for bank licenses and what is the average timing?

-Banking activities may as a general rule, only be conducted following the granting of an authorisation by the SFSA.
-The applicant must prepare an application which shall be filed with the SFSA.
-The application shall include the information that is set out in applicable acts and SFSA´s regulations (for example the SFSA regulation (FFFS 2023:18) on authorisation for credit institutions outside the EEA to establish a branch in Sweden and for Swedish credit institutions to establish a branch outside the EEA).
-The following information will, inter alia, be required from the applicant:
+An application for a bank license shall be filed with the SFSA and shall include the information that is set out in applicable acts and SFSA´s regulations (see for example SFSA regulation (FFFS 2023:18) on authorisation for credit institutions outside the EEA to establish a branch in Sweden and for Swedish credit institutions to establish a branch outside the EEA).
+The application shall include, amongst other things:

 (i) factual background information relating to the applicant;

-(iii) details about certain individuals in management positions; and
+(iii) details of individuals in certain management positions; and

 -